aws/aws-cryptographic-material-providers-library/README.md

 # AWS Cryptographic Material Providers Library

-📣 Note: This repository does not have a specific language in its name since it supports multiple languages.
+📣 Note: This repository contains the source code and related files for all language implementations of the AWS Cryptographic Material Providers Library.
 See our [supported languages](#supported-languages) section for more information.

 The AWS Cryptographic Material Providers Library abstracts lower level cryptographic materials management of encryption and decryption materials.